WillHoffer/WillHoffer.github.io/README.md

 ## About the Website

-This website is the personal website of Will Hoffer, hosted by Github.
-It contains professional information, an informational blog, and other resources/references.
-I retain copywrite over written posts, documents, and other academic content.
+This website is the personal website of Will Hoffer, hosted via Github pages.
+It contains professional information, an informational blog, talk notes, and other resources/references.

+## Copyright & Unofficial License
+We retain all rights to academic, pedagogical, and all other personally created content on the website.
+Readers are more than welcome, and encouraged, to engage with the content themselves for personal and educational purposes.
+If you reproduce or improve upon any content, please provide reasonable citation and keep the content accessible.

+Other content not created by me remains in accordance with respective license provisions (e.g. creative commons, MIT, and/or fair use.)
+If there are any issues found, please bring them to our attention so that they may be rectified; we are not aware of any at this time.

+## Technical Information
+The following information describes how to edit and create website content.

 ### How to Edit the Site